-Parker Poe lawyers have been involved in bar and civic activities throughout both North Carolina and South Carolina for years.
-Our attorneys have held positions including President of the North Carolina State Bar, Chair of the Charlotte/Mecklenburg School Board, President of the Spartanburg, South Carolina Chamber of Commerce and President of the American Symphony Association.
-Several attorneys have served as trustees of institutions of higher learning and four attorneys served as President of the Mecklenburg County Bar Association and one served as President of the Wake County Bar Association.
-In North Carolina, we have the current Mayor of Knightdale and the immediate past Mayor of Raleigh.
+Firm-wide, Parker Poe lawyers have been involved in bar and civic activities throughout the Southeast for years.
+Our attorneys have held positions including President of the North Carolina State Bar, Chair of the Charlotte/Mecklenburg School Board, President of the Spartanburg, South Carolina Chamber of Commerce and President of the American Symphony Association, to name just a few.
+Several attorneys have served as trustees of institutions of higher learning and four of our attorneys served as President of the Mecklenburg County Bar Association and one served as President of the Wake County Bar Association.
+In North Carolina, we have the immediate past Mayor of Charlotte, Mayor of Knightdale and the immediate past Mayor of Raleigh.

 - Attorneys and staff from several offices actively participate in fund-raising efforts for such organizations as the Leukemia & Lymphoma Society, the March of Dimes and the National Multiple Sclerosis Society.

-- The Firm is consistently a leader in United Way, Access to Justice and Arts & Science Council fund drives among the attorneys and staff.
+- Parker Poe is consistently a leader in the United Way and Arts & Science Council fund drives among the attorneys and staff.

 - One Charlotte attorney received the state’s highest honor in 2008, The Order Of The Long Leaf Pine, for his long service to the Arts.

-- One Spartanburg partner received the Chamber’s top award, The Neville Holcombe Distinguished Service Award, in honor of his efforts in establishing the Chapman Cultural Center project.
+- T. Alexander Evins, a Partner in the Spartanburg office, received the Chamber’s top award, The Neville Holcombe Distinguished Service Award, in honor of his efforts in establishing the Chapman Cultural Center project.